 UCSF Rosenman ADAPT

-$400K* cash support and connections to payers for startups developing breakthrough technologies to improve healthcare efficiency.
-Applications open August 1, 2021.
+$500K* cash support and connections to payers for startups developing breakthrough technologies to improve healthcare efficiency.
+Deadline to apply is October 1, 2021.

-$400K* non-dilutive funding and the opportunity to partner with Anthem, Chicago Pacific Founders, Evernorth & UnitedHealth Group, with over 200 million members.
+$500K* non-dilutive funding and the opportunity to partner with Anthem, Blue Shield of California, Chicago Pacific Founders, Evernorth & UnitedHealth Group, with over 200 million members.
+Deadline to apply is October 1, 2021.

 *Each selected company receives $100K.